NicholasLYang/uptointerpretation/content/posts/how-big-could-rust-be.md

 languages.
 It offers a similarly sophisticated type system, and similar safety guarantees, but with better ecosystem, better escape hatches and better performance.

+Some critics have cited the complexity of borrow checking and lifetimes as a reason for OCaml or Haskell over Rust.
+And those are valid critiques in many cases.
+However, the better tooling story still makes Rust a more compelling option for many developers.
+OCaml is starting to improve its tooling---I'm quite excited actually to see it go through a renaissance---so if it reaches a point where it's comparable to Rust, I could see it siphoning back some users from Rust.

 And really, it's not that Rust is per se better than these other languages.
 That's completely subjective and there are certainly